3manuel0/lib3man/README.md

 ### 🧪 lib3man

-lib3man is a small C library I'm building for learning nad for fun too.
+lib3man is a small C library I'm building for learning and for fun too.
 It includes some basic data structures and utilities for now it has dynamic array and a mini printf (pr3intf) more comming soon...

 ### 🎯 Why I Made This